satellite-image-deep-learning/datasets/README.md

 - MODEL DEPLOYMENT - how to serve an ML model to end users
 - SOFTWARE - for working with image datasets
 - MISCELLANEOUS - covers general utilities, graphing and visualisation, and more!

-# Datasets
-This section contains a short list of datasets relevant to deep learning, particularly those which come up regularly in the literature. **Warning** satellite image files can be LARGE, and even a small datasets may comprise 50GB+ of imagery

 ## Lists of datasets
 <!-- markdown-link-check-disable -->